 Most college dorms are quite small, so you will need to be thoughtful when packing and creative while organizing.
 Always check with the Housing Department on campus to find out if there are restrictions regarding space heaters, televisions, stereos, etc. You will also be required to be familiar with and obey all rules regarding smoking, drinking, noise, pets, and guests.

 Not all dorm rooms are the same, but most come furnished with a bed, dresser, desk, and chair.
-You might have a private closet or you may have to share with your roommate.
+You might have a private closet or you may have to share it with your roommate.
 If you know your roommate then you can decide who will bring a coffeemaker, mini-fridge, plates, mirrors, fan, etc. Things you do not want to bring include candles, incense, toasters, hot plates, and microwaves.
 Anything that draws a lot of energy will not be welcomed.
 Also, extension cords are typically not permitted, but surge protectors are fine.

 Tips for First Apartment Living